-National trends mirror local survey results.
+National trends mirror local survey

+results.
 The Physical Activity Council's Annual Report provides an annual overview of Americans' participation in recreation through a large survey with a high degree of statistical accuracy.
-The 2021 report reflects a continuing strong participation in fitness sports but also a significant increase (since 2015) in participation in outdoor sports activities (such as cycling, kayaking, hiking).19 The report finds age differences in activity preferences, with Millenial, Gen X, and Boomer generation most preferring fitness sports, and Gen Z (born 2000+) most preferring outdoor and team sports.
+The 2021 report reflects a continuing strong participation in fitness sports but also a significant increase (since 2015) in participation in outdoor sports activities (such as cycling, kayaking, hiking).
+The report finds age differences in activity preferences, with Millennial, Gen X, and Boomer generation most preferring fitness sports, and Gen Z (born 2000+) most preferring outdoor and team sports.
 Inactivity is on a downward trend for all age groups except ages 18-34, for whom it increased in 2020 to over 25%.
 Overall inactivity rate has trended down from 27% of the population (2015) to 24% in 2020.
-Inactivity tends to be correlated to income, with higher levels of inactivity associated with lower income.
-Across income levels, however, there is a strong interest in outdoor sports activities, with fishing and hiking at the top.